 The key is vividness.
 Recall your blissful feelings vividly.

-Now, just for a length of two seconds, imagine yourself driving your car.
+Now, just for two seconds, imagine yourself driving your car.
 Go back to your memories immediately.
 Drift into those feelings again.

-After a minute or so, once again imagine yourself driving your car, for no more than two seconds.
+After a minute or so, imagine yourself driving your car for no more than two seconds.

-Revert to your blissful and “safe” memories immediately, before allowing fear or anxiety build up.
+Revert to your blissful and “safe” memories immediately before allowing fear or anxiety to build up.
 Continue this cycle for about 20 minutes.

 What’s going to happen is your brain will reprogram itself to associate feelings of peace and happiness with driving.
 The old programming will be broken.
 You shall be a different person within two weeks.

-That was how to overcome fear of driving using a brain reprogramming technique.
-You can easily overcome the general fear of driving through this technique.
+That was how to overcome the fear of driving using a brain reprogramming technique.
+You can easily overcome the general fear of going through this technique.

-But you need to go deeper and find out exactly what you are scared of while driving.
+But it would be best if you discovered precisely what you are scared of while driving.
 And we will work a way through that too.
-Find out – is it a general fear of driving phobia, driving on freeways or bridges, phobia of busy intersections, fear of how to park on crowded streets without smashing a light…?
+Find out – is it a general fear of driving phobia, driving on freeways or bridges, a dread of busy intersections, or anxiety of how to park on crowded streets without smashing a light…?

 How to Overcome Your Specific Fear of Driving

-Now apply the technique that we discussed above right there as your partner drives through the scary bridge, intersection, freeway, or whatever that gives you the fear of driving.
+Now apply the technique we discussed above as your partner drives through the scary bridge, intersection, freeway, or whatever gives you the fear of driving.

-For example, consider that you have fear of driving on freeways.
-Watch your partner drive effortlessly and skillfully on the freeway.
+For example, consider that you have a fear of driving on freeways.
+Watch your partner go effortlessly and skillfully on the highway.

 Absorb the situation.
-Sit back, relax, and think of something that makes you feel happy, relaxed and peaceful.
+Sit back, relax, and think of something that makes you happy, relaxed, and peaceful.
 Close your eyes if need be.

 Now switch places with your partner and practice.
 You’ll feel much better than going it all alone.
 You can overcome your fear of driving on freeways or bridges or anything else in this way.

 What is your fear of driving over bridges anyway?
-The bridge isn’t going to collapse?
-All you really need to do is look straight ahead and follow a straight line behind the other cars in front of you.
-If you do this you won’t hit the sides or crash into the separator.
-Practice the reprogramming technique and you’ll be fine.
+Isn’t the bridge going to collapse?
+All you need to do is look straight ahead and follow a straight line behind the other cars in front of you.
+If you do this, you won’t hit the sides or crash into the separator.
+Practice the reprogramming technique, and you’ll be fine.

-Take it step by step.
-It’s a wise thing to do especially if your fear of driving tends towards phobia.
-If you have a fear of driving over bridges, first drive over really small ones.
+Take it to step by step.
+It’s a wise thing to do, especially if your fear of driving tends towards phobia.
+If you fear driving over bridges, first drive over tiny ones.

-Then drive over those that are about the length of 1-2 blocks and more.
-Finally proclaim your victory over the fear of driving over bridges by driving over really long bridges spanning water.
-If you have a fear of driving on freeways, take the first exit after ramping up.
+Then drive over those about the length of 1-2 blocks or more.
+Finally, proclaim victory over the fear of driving over bridges by driving over long bridges spanning the water.
+If you fear driving on freeways, take the first exit after ramping up.

 Next time go further.
-Initially stick to the rightmost lane.
-As you gain in confidence go one to the left.
+Initially, stick to the rightmost lane.
+As you gain confidence, go one to the left.